Fret an entire bolt-on neck, or most of an acoustic neck, FAST!

-Why press frets?
-Pressing the frets can save time and produce more consistent results.
+Pressing the frets saves time and gives consistent results.
 That's why it's the method that's widely used in guitar production.
-Pressed-in frets are less likely to have loose ends and uneven heights, because there's none of the recoil produced by hammer blows.
+Pressed-in frets are less likely to be loose or uneven, because there's none of the recoil produced by hammer blows.

 Hammering frets over an unsupported acoustic guitar top is risky!
 Jaws2 has special soundhole cauls and a self-leveling upper caul that take the stress off the guitar top, so you can safely press the frets into place.
 More...